gregoryrpitts/weather/README.md

 I went pretty heavy with Test Driven Devleopment in the backend.
 I'm a big fan of this approach beacuse it helps flesh out corner cases before you encounter them on the frontend, and forces you to understand about the contraints to using the API before you write the frontend.

+As a standard, backend/frontend communication will always use UTC time.
+This lets me display time in the browser as local time relative to the ZIP code being requested, which is how most weather apps work.

 ### Frontend

 create-react-app with a Typescript template is the starting point.
 I added Material UI component library because I'm deeply familiar with it and it would allow me to build a responsive design quickly.

 The browser remembers the user's location by storing it in local storage.
 URL parameters will override any local storage state.

 I went with a **Provider** pattern to store data in the React Application.
-I could have driven everything out of one top level component but I wanted to demonstrate some kind of global data management for the assignment.
-Redux seemed too complex for this small assignment, so a Provider was a nice choice.
-The weather fetch logic is driven from it's own hook, which abtracts the axios implementation away from the `WeatherProvider`.
-This makes it easier in case we ever want to change AJAX libraries or if the Backend API signature changes - we can isolate the changes to the `useWeather` hook.
+This project is small and easy enough that we could have driven everything out of one top level component, but I basically just wanted to demonstrate some kind of global data management for the assignment.
+Redux seemed too far complex for this small assignment.

+The weather fetch logic is driven from it's own hook `useWeather` (`frontend/src/services/weather.ts`), which abstracts the axios implementation away from the `WeatherProvider`.
+This makes it easier in case we ever want to change AJAX libraries or if the Backend API signature changes - we can isolate the changes to the `useWeather` hook without needed to change any of our Components, so long as we can construct the same object structure as we are starting with.
+I added a `.test.ts` for the useWeather implenentation.

+Backend will always return times in UTC so I used Luxon to help convert to the correct time.
+Moment is out of date and too large.